Curfew pushed back to 9:30 p.m. in Quebec's red zones | CBC News

 The curfew is lifted in yellow zones.
 Occupants of two private residences are allowed to gather in yellow zones.
 Bars and casinos can open, and venues such as cinemas and performance halls can host up to 250 people.

 Legault said high school students in orange zones will be able to return to in-person schooling full time rather than alternating days.
-That change will begin on March 22, allowing Secondary 3, 4, and 5 students to go to school every day of the week.
+That change will begin on Monday, allowing Secondary 3, 4, and 5 students to go to school every weekday.

 Legault acknowledged that people in the Montérégie, Laurentians and Lanaudière regions were hoping to be bumped up to orange zones, but that is not going to happen for now.